ionic-team/ionic-docs/src/content/pro/builds/intro.md

 * **Successful**: the build terminated in a correct state.
 * **Failed**: the build terminated in an incorrect state.

 More concurrent builds can be added to your plan.
-Please [contact us](/sales) for pricing.
+If you have a Starter or Developer plan, you can get more builds by [upgrading plan](https://dashboard.ionicframework.com/settings/billing).
+If you have a Teams or Business plan, please [contact us](https://ionic.zendesk.com/hc/en-us/requests/new).

 ## Deploy Builds